 By sending email, sms, and phone call reminders, you give your customers an opportunity to include you in their busy schedules even if they booked the appointment in the first place.
 And by providing regular reminders, your customers feel like they're getting what they will be paying for - a service that puts them at the forefront of the interaction.
 It also gives your business a professional appearance.

 A simple reminder could take the form of an email a few days before that includes their name, appointment date and time, location, service, and signature.

 In addition, you could send another reminder in the form of a SMS text reminder one day in advance.
-And with tools like Rezque, you can send an additional SMS text reminder a few hours before if your customer has yet to confirm.
+And with tools like Rezque that integrates with google calendars for text message reminders, you can send an additional SMS text reminder a few hours before if your customer has yet to confirm.

 Step 2: Confirming Appointments